nohli/haptic_feedback/README.md

 #### Strategy 2: Haptic Primitives (API 30+)

-When native constants aren't available or `useNativeHaptics: false`, the plugin uses `VibrationEffect.Composition`:
+When native constants aren't available or `useAndroidHapticConstants: false` (default), the plugin uses `VibrationEffect.Composition`, which is tuned to resemble the iOS patterns:

 | Type      | Primitive(s)         | Description                              |
 |-----------|----------------------|------------------------------------------|